wdwdz/personalweb/content/_index.md

       date_end: ""
       date_start: "2024-08-26"
       description: |2-
-          * Taught and designed the curriculum of ARC 1911 Design + Digital Media for students in A&S (the only design program in School of A&S in the U.S.).
+          * Taught and designed the curriculums of Design + Digital Media for students in A&S.
+          Visiting critics for design studios in the program of Architectural Studies.
-      title: Adjunct Instructor
+      title: Adjunct Lecturer
     - company: EBSCO
       company_logo: org-eb
       company_url: ""